-We have prepared >20,000 ADC molecules for our customers.
-In addition, we have also scaled up hundred gram of ADC candidate compounds for further studies.
+We have prepared >20,000 ADC molecules.
+In addition, we have scaled up hundreds of grams of ADC candidate compounds for further studies.

 - Considerable experience in the synthesis of novel payloads and their analogs.

-- We have a large collection of frequently used linkers in house, including PEG linkers, alkyl linkers, click chemistry linkers, and rigid linkers.
+- Large collection of frequently used linkers in house, including PEG linkers, alkyl linkers, click chemistry linkers, and rigid linkers.

 - We have also assembled a collection of over 30 series of attachment sites.